core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Baseline Synchronization ## {#ssec-synch-baseline}

-Upon receiving a group request from a given client for the first time, a server initializes its last-seen sender sequence number in its Recipient Context associated to that client.
+Upon receiving a group request from a given client for the first time, a server initializes its last-seen Sender Sequence Number in its Recipient Context associated to that client.
 The server may also drop the group request without delivering it to the application.
 This method provides a reference point to identify if future group requests from the same client are fresher than the last one received.

 A replay time interval exists, between when a possibly replayed or delayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
 This can be acceptable for use cases where servers admit such a trade-off between performance and assurance of message freshness.

-With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its own sender sequence number as Partial IV.
+With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its own Sender Sequence Number as Partial IV.
 Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response.

 ## Challenge-Response Synchronization ## {#ssec-synch-challenge-response}